WICG/import-maps/README.md

 would allow not only `import fp from "lodash/fp.js"`, but also allow `import fp from "loadsh/fp"`.

+Although this example shows how it is _possible_ to allow extension-less imports with import maps, it's not necessarily _desirable_.
+Doing so bloats the import map, and makes the package's interface less simple—both for humans and for tooling.

+This bloat is especially problematic if you need to allow extension-less imports within a package.
+In that case you will need an import map entry for every file in the package, not just the top-level entry points.
+For example, to allow `import "./fp"` from within the `/node_modules/lodash-es/lodash.js` file, you would need an import entry mapping `/node_modules/lodash-es/fp` to `/node_modules/lodash-es/fp.js`.
+Now imagine repeating this for every file referenced without an extension.

+As such, we recommend caution when employing patterns like this in your import maps, or writing modules.
+It will be simpler for the ecosystem if we don't rely on import maps to patch up file-extension related mismatches.

 ### Fallback examples

 #### For user-supplied packages